 You will be charged the full grading fee even if your coin does not meet the minimum grade specified and is not encapsulated (since the coin completed the grading process and our graders rendered an opinion).
 For coins which do not meet the minimum grade specified, the result for the coins will show as DNC (Did Not Cross) as the only explanation.

 There are instances when our grade can be a "No Grade," (For "No Grade" explanation, see No Grades in this brochure), in which case your coin will be returned to you in the same holder.

 Please keep in mind that it is not uncommon for different grading services to reach different conclusions about the grade of a particular coin.
 PCGS is not bound, in any way, by an opinion rendered by another grading service.

 Can I submit Crossover coins for Secure services?

-Yes, a mandatory $10 per coin fee applies to all Secure Crossover submissions.
-This is in addition to the service level grading fee.
+Yes, a mandatory $5 per coin fee applies to all Secure submissions.
+This $5 Secure fee is in addition to the service level grading fee.

 Can I retain the CAC sticker on my Crossover coin upon submission?

 Only if the coin does not meet the minimum grade.
 In those instances, it will be returned in the original holder and will retain the CAC sticker.
 Crossover coins that meet or exceed the minimum grade listed on the submission form will be cracked out and placed in a PCGS holder.
 In the event the coin does cross, you do not have the option of keeping the CAC sticker.
 For further direction on how to submit a Crossover, review our Submission Guidelines.

 May I request the First Strike designation listed on my Crossover submission also be designated on the PCGS holder?